Hume Center Policies and Procedures for Students

 - Arrange a single appointment with a tutor (50 minutes) to discuss your writing goals; with the tutor, develop a plan for what you will work on each week throughout the quarter.
 Feel free to meet with several consultants before committing to weekly meetings with one.

-- Once both you and the tutor agree that weekly appointments would be useful, speak to a front-desk staff member who will arrange recurring appointments for a period of four weeks.
-Ideally, both you and the tutor will speak to the staff member together.
+- Once both you and the tutor agree that weekly appointments would be useful, email the Hume Center (email@example.com) and we will arrange recurring appointments for a period of four weeks.

 - A week or two before the four-week period is over, revisit your writing plans with the tutor to determine if additional weekly appointments are necessary and if both of you wish to continue working together.
 This check-in will ensure that you are continuing to meet your writing and learning goals.

-- If you and the tutor decide to continue your regular meetings, a front-desk staff member can schedule those appointments through the rest of the quarter.
+- If you and the tutor decide to continue your regular meetings, a Hume staff member can schedule those appointments through the rest of the quarter.

 What Happens in an Oral Communication Consultation?